gpageot/JenkinsUE4/Documentation/SETUP.md

 The UE4 engine and UE4 projects will use the following setup:

 "//ue4jenkins/Epic" stream
-	Contains unmodified UE4 downloaded from Epic (Github or perforce) This stream will be updated with each major and minor version of UE4 This will allow to merge the engine inside your perforce setup This will also help your team to compare the default engine with your modified version Only the jenkins user should have write access to this stream.
+- Contains unmodified UE4 downloaded from Epic (Github or perforce)
+- This stream will be updated with each major and minor version of UE4
+- This will allow to merge the engine inside your perforce setup
+- This will also help your team to compare the default engine with your modified version
+- Only the jenkins user should have write access to this stream.

 "//ue4jenkins/Trunk" stream
-	UE4 use for your project(s)
+- Contains the modified UE4 which you use for your project(s)

 "//ue4jenkins/Branches/4.XX" stream
-	Branches for merging new Epic version into your modified engine
+- Branches for merging new Epic version into your modified engine

 "//ue4jenkins/Project_A" stream
-	One of the project using the engine in trunk
+- One of the project using the UE4 in the Trunk stream
-	Note that you could also directly add your project inside the trunk stream.
+- Note that you could also directly add your project inside the trunk stream.

 ## Upload UE4 to perforce